 4kids Entertainment.
 Al Kahn and his executives bring it on themselves, but many anime fans unreasonably pan every writer, voice actor and worker in the entire company as being evil satanic monsters for doing dubs on anime and nothing the company does can ever be in the least bit right.

-Comic Books, for lonely men who haven't learned to grow up but have the money to waste on kids stuff
+Comic Books, for lonely manchildren who haven't learned to grow up, but have money to waste on stories about men in bondage gear beating each other and are aimed at children

 There are some truly wonderful comics in DC's New 52 relaunch.
 But the one everyone heard about was issue one of "Red Hood and the Outlaws".
 And even that was only because of some poorly thought out changes in the character of Starfire - changes that occupy maybe three pages out of the entire issue.